Surface Contamination Removal

-Chicago Glass can remove those stubborn, organic and inorganic deposits on your glass to leave a clear finish.
+Chicago Glass can remove those stubborn, organic and inorganic deposits

 Surface contamination on glass, either through environmental conditions or its proximity to other materials, can cause the glass to lose its transparency.